Showing posts sorted by relevance for query Hem. Sort by date Show all posts

 Kawai Maid Cafe & Bar Akiba Zettai Ryoiki, 3-1-1 Sotokanda 1F Obayashi Bldg., Chiyoda 101-0021 Tokyo Prefecture.
 Japanese futurists predict that when robotics are sufficiently advanced, among the first humanoid bots in Tokyo's bars and cafés will be in the style of the zettai ryoiki girls, adding they'll be dimensionally modeled on the basis of anime, not typical female human frames.
 The artistic motif will thus be mannerism rather than realism.

 Japanese schoolgirls, long the trend-setters of the nation's fashions, like to pair zettai ryouiki with solid fluffy leg warmers.
-So influential are they that this roaming pack, although they've picked up the aesthetic, they're not actually real school girls.
+So influential are they that this roaming pack, although they've picked up the aesthetic, are not real school girls.
 So, beware of imitations: Tokyo, April 2024.

 Wednesday, August 31, 2022